PRBonn/MuST-C/README.md

 ## Sample Data
 We provide a sample of our dataset [here](https://bonndata.uni-bonn.de/api/access/datafile/:persistentId?persistentId=doi:10.60507/FK2/OX9XTM/YDODS9).
-The sample focuses on data from mid-June (around 14.06.2023) for the plot 198 of sugar beets.
+The sample focuses on data from mid-June (around 14.06.2023) for plot 198 of sugar beets.
-To keep the filesize reasonaly small, we only extracted data of only the plot 198 with the exceptions of the point cloud from  **UAV2-Lidar** and all raster data which comprises the whole field for one date.
+To keep the filesize reasonably small, we only extracted data of only the plot 198 with the exceptions of the point cloud from **UAV2-Lidar** and all raster data, which comprises the whole field for one date.
 If you decide to subsequently download more of the dataset, you can seamlessly extract the new data into the same parent directory because this sample data follows the same directory structure as the complete dataset.

 Specifically, this sample contains: